phronmophobic/blog/markdown/reusable-ui-components.md

-Using this definition, we can now answer "What is checkbox?". checkbox arguments: A true/false value. view function: Returns a view that can represent two states (true/false) that corresopond to the argument passed in. event function: When clicked, returns an intent that toggles the value passed in.
+Using this definition, we can now answer "What is checkbox?". checkbox arguments: A true/false value. view function: Returns a view that can represent two states (true/false) that correspond to the argument passed in. event function: When clicked, returns an intent that toggles the value passed in.
 The default behavior for toggling should be logical negation.

 In code: